KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 communication and project coordination among team members.
 In addition to these tools, we use GitHub issues to monitor project milestones, including project coordination, management, and communication.
-Team members should use these tools in addition to `OSF` to streamline collaboration, exchange ideas, and coordinate research activities effectively.
+Team members should use these tools in addition to `LabArchives` to streamline collaboration, exchange ideas, and coordinate research activities effectively.